-We all want a solid two-week block of vacation days in the summer, but even if you can’t get that much time off, you can still get your much-needed R&R!
-Read on for 11 magical summer getaways right here in New York State that will only take a weekend to make you feel refreshed and revived.
+We all want a solid two-week block of vacation days in the summer, but even if you can’t get that much time off, you can still get some R&R!
+Read on for 11 magical summer getaways right here in New York State that will only take a weekend to have you feeling refreshed and revived.

 Saranac Lake (Adirondacks)

 Immerse yourself in the rugged beauty of the undisturbed nature in Adirondack Park and the charm and culture of Saranac Lake village.
 Though it shares the surrounding scenery with the village of Lake Placid, Saranac Lake sees fewer tourists, making it a bit calmer—though by no means “sleepy.”
-Set aside an hour to check out High Falls Gorge, a nature park with a short trail that crosses over bridges—some with glass bottoms—to see the Ausable River cascading over cliffs.
-You can’t miss a trip to the Wild Center to take its famous “Wild Walk,” an elevated treetop path through the forest with a playful human-sized bird’s nest and spider’s web.
+Check out High Falls Gorge, a nature park with a short trail that crosses over bridges—some with glass bottoms—to see the Ausable River cascading over cliffs.
+You can’t miss a trip to the Wild Center's famous "Wild Walk," an elevated treetop path through the forest with a playful human-sized bird’s nest and spider’s web.

 Back in town, little ones can take a spin on the beautifully handcrafted Adirondack Carousel next to a playground and picnic tables.
-If the kids are too old for a carousel (though...is anyone too old for a carousel?) and are itching for adventure, surprise them with two miles of off-road dirt track at the Farmhouse Go-Carts.
-The recently renovated Hotel Saranac is a chic lodging option in the center of everything, and Gauthier's Saranac Lake Inn is situated right at the edge of the lake so you can roll out of bed and dip your toes in.
-Hit up the cozy little Dj’s Rustic Restaurant for cheesy omelettes and enormous fresh blueberry pancakes, or try a sandwich at Blue Moon Cafe where they make all their own breads.
+If the kids are too old for a carousel (though...is anyone too old for a carousel?) and are itching for adventure, surprise them with a jet ski tour with Adirondack Watersports.
+Hotel Saranac, renovated in 2018, is a chic lodging option in the center of everything, and Gauthier's Saranac Lake Inn is situated right at the edge of the lake so you can roll out of bed and dip your toes in.
+Hit up the cozy Origin Coffee Co. for specialty coffee and buttermilk biscuits, or try a sandwich at Blue Moon Cafe where they make all their own bread.

 For some ground-level fun, kick back, have a picnic, and swim at Dolan's Lake.
-If you’re ready for a new hobby, attend Hunter Mountain Fly Fishing School, where you can sign up for half- and full-day excursions.
 After you’ve worked up an appetite, head to Mama’s Boy Burgers where you can eat outside and build your own perfect burger, followed by thick and creamy milkshakes.
-In the mornings, consider Twin Peaks Coffee & Donuts your go-to for fresh, strong coffee and a Samoa-flavored donut (that’s chocolate, coconut, and caramel, if you’re not Girl Scout cookie-obsessed).
-Finally, for an unusual treat, check out the Last Chance Antiques & Cheese Cafe, a cheese-focused, gluten-free-friendly restaurant / antique shop / live music venue.
+For an unusual treat, check out the Last Chance Antiques & Cheese Cafe, a cheese-focused restaurant, antique shop, and live music venue.
 Swing by their gourmet shop for vintage candy, chocolates, honey, syrup, and cheeses.

-Dreaming of a getaway that you don’t have to plan too much?
-The 2018 Tripadvisor Travelers’ Choice award-winning Rocking Horse Ranch Resort is your all-inclusive, one-stop family fun shop.
+Dreaming of a getaway where you don’t have to plan too much?
+The 2018 and 2022 TripAdvisor Travelers’ Choice award-winning Rocking Horse Ranch Resort is your all-inclusive, one-stop family fun shop.
 The rooms in both the Main Lodge and the Oklahoma Building are clean and spacious.
 As you can probably guess from its name, the ranch offers horseback riding with options for all skill levels, including a pony ride area for little ones.

 Buffalo (Greater Niagara)

-Whether you’re ready to check Niagara Falls off your bucket list, or you’re just after some delicious Buffalo chicken wings—both are valid goals, by the way!—head to the city of Buffalo for arts, culture, and fun family activities to fill your weekend getaway.
+Whether you’re ready to check Niagara Falls off your bucket list, or you’re just after some delicious Buffalo chicken wings—both are valid goals, by the way—head to the city of Buffalo for arts, culture, and fun family activities to fill your weekend getaway.
 Post up in the Courtyard by Marriott Buffalo Downtown/Canalside for nice views overlooking the water, or the luxurious Victorian Mansion on Delaware, both placing you in the heart of all the action.
-The Buffalo Museum of Science offers incredible, interactive exhibits, 3D movies in partnership with National Geographic, and an enormous play supermarket for young kids.
+The Buffalo Museum of Science offers incredible, interactive exhibits, like Buffalo in Space and an enormous play supermarket for young kids.
 The museum also houses a robust dinosaur exhibit with an elephant bird egg, which was long thought to be a replica but recently proven to be the real deal!

 Saratoga Springs (Capital-Saratoga)